-The Palmer Method of Chiropractic
+History of the Palmer Method of Chiropractic

 This technique involves something called the Thompson Drop Table, a specialized treatment table that has segments that “drop” with the portion of the body being treated during high velocity, low amplitude thrusts.
 The table facilitates joint movement and is considered a gentle healing technique.

-The Activator method is the 2nd most common technique used in chiropractic care.
-It’s unlike traditional spinal manipulation because it uses a small tool called the “Activator Adjusting Instrument” in order to administer force on specific, single, targeted vertebra.
+The Activator Method is the 2nd most common technique used in chiropractic care.
+It’s unlike traditional spinal manipulation because it uses a small tool called the “Activator Adjusting Instrument” in order to administer force on a specific, single, targeted vertebra.
 In other words, if chiropractic were surgery, the adjusting instrument is a scalpel.

 This technique gets its name by combining two areas of the spine: the very bottom (sacrum) and the very top (occiput).
 It came about when an engineer, Major Bertrand DeJarnette, suffered a major injury and received chiropractic treatment.
 He applied his engineering expertise to chiropractic, stressing the importance of indicators and patterns within the body, acknowledging that pain in one area could be caused by misalignments in another.
 Using this method allows chiropractors to know when spinal corrections are not enough so they can employ other methods.

 Toggle Recoil is a technique that was invented by BJ Palmer, the son of D.D.
-Palmer in 1910.
-It corrects upper cervical vertebra (in the neck) without twisting or bending the neck and is considered a gentle healing technique.
+Palmer, in 1910.
+It corrects the upper cervical vertebra (in the neck) without twisting or bending the neck and is considered a gentle healing technique.
 The use of a drop table is required so the chiropractor can use minimal force with extreme precision and maximum results.

 Dr. Petrak was trained at the Palmer College of Chiropractic and uses the Palmer Method every day to help patients live healthier and happier lives.
 Contact us today to schedule an appointment!